nikey22/imac-win10-legacy-install/README.md

 * download [gptfdisk](https://sourceforge.net/projects/gptfdisk/) and install it.
 * Open Terminal
 * ```sudo gpt -r -vv show disk0```
-* This will show you the partitions in the disk0, notice how it uses a protected MBR (PMBR).
+* This will show you the partitions in disk0, notice how it uses a protected MBR (PMBR) at sector 0.
 * From this command, we need to verify which index our FAT partition is located in.
 Do not use Disk Utility for this, it could be misleading.
 * Look for ```GPT part - EBD0A0A2-B9E5-4433-87C0-68B6B72699C7```, this is the GUID pointing to the FAT Windows partition you created.
 * Make note of the **index** that it is connected to.
 You will need that in the next steps.